 “The quality of each school is determined by the quality of its students.
 And the quality of the students is mostly determined by the erudition of their teachers.”
 We then value our teachers who form a stable and committed team.
 We focus on creating the conditions for the teaching staff, material support and personal development.
 This allows qualified teachers to be selected only from among the best high-school teachers through demanding selection procedures.
 Our teachers are regularly evaluated in terms of their professional competence, methods of transferring their knowledge and their social skills by the Grammar School’s management as well as the students themselves.
 The students’ results in the university entrance examinations and the school-leaving exams also constitute an important objective evaluation criterion.

-Personal approach is one of the priorities of the PriorityGO concept that we apply to all our schools.
-Based on the interconnection within the group of PRIGO schools and because it covers all levels of education, we have a unique opportunity to offer our students being engaged in the new BuddyGO system, which moves the meaning of ‘personal approach’ to the next level.
+Personal approach is one of the priorities of the PriorityGO concept which we apply throughout our schools.
+Based on the interconnection within the group of PRIGO schools and because of the fact that it covers all levels of education, we have a unique opportunity to offer our students the possibility to participate in the new BuddyGo system, which moves the meaning of ‘personal approach’ to the next level.
 Targeted mentoring connects different levels of education in the group of PRIGO schools.
-This way, our students develop the today’s highly valued qualities, such as responsibility and activity on the mentor-side and easier integration on the mentoree-side.
+This way, our students develop the today’s highly valued qualities such as responsibility and activity on the mentor-side, and easier integration on the mentoree-side.

-New school, new environment, new schoolmates and new teachers – we take our personal approach really seriously.
-We’ll find a Buddy from a higher educational level for every student.
-Your Buddy will guide you through the school, give you a tip on interesting school events and become your team mate.
+New school, new environment, new schoolmates and new teachers – we take personal approach really seriously.
+We will find a Buddy, a friend from a higher educational level, for every student.
+Your Buddy will guide you through the school, share tips on interesting school events and become your team mate.
 Loneliness will never trouble you.
 You’ll make a successful team with your Buddy, and you may represent your school at various events.
 You’ll also be a team of two friends who help each other.

-Mentoring at the Grammar School is especially important at the very beginning of studies, before the students find their way and create their own school social group.
+Mentoring at the PRIGO Language and Humanities Grammar School is important especially at the very beginning of studies, before the students find their way around and create their own school social group.
 An experienced Buddy already knows the school system perfectly and is well informed about the school and extracurricular activities.
 New students can contact their Buddy, whose experience they can rely on during the difficult transition period.
-All they need to do is to write an e-mail or text on Messenger and so they always have exactly the information they need.
+All they need to do is to write an e-mail or text him/her via Messenger to get the information they need.

-You can have a look at how mentoring in the PRIGO schools looks here.
+You can take a look at how mentoring at PRIGO schools looks here.

-PRIGO collaborates with over 20 foreign schools from the United Kingdom, France, Germany, Austria, USA and China (click here).
+Additionally, PRIGO cooperates with over 20 foreign schools from the United Kingdom, France, Germany, Austria, USA and China (click here).
 The international exchange of students and teachers makes one’s acquisition of skills faster.
 Our students’ education has therefore an international dimension.
-Both students and teachers are offered short-term and long-term study or work visits.
+Both students and teachers are offered short-term and long-term study or work stays.